mathieucarbou/YaSolR/docs/build.md

 - Verify that the **output AC voltage** is in the range (example: 24-480V AC)
 - Verify the **SSR amperage**: usually, it should be 2-3 times the nominal current of your resistive load (example: 40A SSR for a 3000W resistance).
   For induction loads, it should be 4-7 times the nominal current.
-- **Zero Cross SSR** (which is the default for most SSR): for the bypass relay or external relays with resistive loads, or when using Burst modulation routing algorithm
+- **Zero Cross SSR** (which is the default for most SSR): for the bypass relay or external relays with resistive loads, or when using Cycle Stealing modulation routing algorithm
 - **Random SSR**: if you chose to not use the RobotDyn but a Random SSR for Phase Control, or external relays with inductive loads (pump, motors)

 ## Where to buy ?